How to Delegate Effectively: The Founder Framework That Frees 10–20 Hours Weekly

 1-2: Anyone could handle this.
 Your involvement adds almost no value beyond execution.

-How to score: Go through your Day 1 inventory.
-Assign a Delegatability score and an Impact score to each task.
-Don’t overthink it.
-Your first instinct is usually accurate.
+How to score: go through your Day 1 inventory and assign a Delegatability score and an Impact score to each task.
+Don’t overthink it; your first instinct is usually accurate.

-What you’re building: A scored inventory that tells you, for every task, how easy it is to hand off and how much your personal involvement matters.
-The combination of these two numbers determines the delegation sequence.
+What you’re building is a scored inventory that shows, for every task, how easy it is to hand off and how much your personal involvement matters.
+The combination of these two numbers then sets the order in which you delegate.

 Day 3: Sequencing (2 hours)

-Your scores from Day 2 create four natural groupings.
-These become your delegation phases — the exact order you’ll hand things off.
+Your scores from Day 2 create four natural groups.
+These become your delegation phases — the exact order in which you’ll hand things off.

 The four phases:

-Phase 2 — High Delegatability, Medium Impact: These tasks are still straightforward to hand off, but they carry more weight.
-Delegate these after Phase 1 is running smoothly.
-Your team has proven they can handle work independently.
-Now you’re trusting them with tasks that matter more.
+Phase 2 — High Delegatability, Medium Impact: these tasks are still straightforward to hand off, but they carry more weight.
+Delegate these after Phase 1 is running smoothly, once your team has proven they can handle work independently and you’re ready to trust them with tasks that matter more.

-Phase 3 — Medium Delegatability, High Impact: These require real training and documentation.
-You can’t just hand them over — you need to build the knowledge transfer first.
-But the payoff is significant: this is where the bulk of your time lives.
+Phase 3 — Medium Delegatability, High Impact: these tasks need real training and documentation before you can hand them over.
+You have to build the knowledge transfer first, but the payoff is significant because this is where most of your time currently goes.

-Phase 4 — Low Delegatability, High Impact: These are the tasks that either stay with you permanently or get transformed into a different structure entirely.
-Don’t force delegation here.
-These are the decisions that define your business.
+Phase 4 — Low Delegatability, High Impact: these are the tasks that either stay with you or get redesigned into a different structure entirely.
+You don’t force delegation here, because these are the decisions that define your business.

-What you’re building: A sequenced roadmap.
-Phase 1 goes first — always.
-Phase 2 follows once Phase 1 is stable.
-Phase 3 requires dedicated training investment.
-Phase 4 stays on your plate or gets redesigned, not delegated.
+What you’re building is a sequenced roadmap.
+Phase 1 always goes first, Phase 2 follows once Phase 1 is stable, Phase 3 needs focused training, and Phase 4 stays on your plate or gets redesigned rather than delegated.

 The sequence matters more than the speed.
-Founders who skip straight to high-impact delegation — trying to hand off the most important work immediately — fail at a rate of 91% within 60 days.
-The sequence exists to prevent exactly that.
+Founders who skip straight to high‑impact delegation — trying to hand off the most important work immediately — fail 91% of the time within 60 days, and the sequence exists to prevent exactly that.

 Day 4: Documentation Sprint (4 hours)

-You have your Phase 1 tasks identified.
-Now document them before you hand them off.
-This is where most delegation attempts break down: founders delegate first, then try to explain later.
-That’s chaos transfer, not delegation.
+You have your Phase 1 tasks identified; now you document them before you hand them off.
+This is where most delegation attempts break down, because founders delegate first and only try to explain later, which turns into chaos transfer instead of real delegation.

 What to document for each Phase 1 task:

-The quality standard: Good enough to delegate, not perfect.
-You’re not writing a textbook.
-You’re writing clearly enough that someone can follow the steps and produce acceptable work on their first try.
+The quality bar is “good enough to delegate,” not perfect.
+You are not writing a textbook; you are writing clearly enough that someone can follow the steps and produce acceptable work on their first try.

-Across tracked delegation implementations, documented handoffs succeed at an 89% rate versus a 34% rate when the handoff is verbal only.
-Documentation removes interpretation variance — everyone applies the same standard.
+Across tracked delegations, documented handoffs succeed about 89% of the time, compared with 34% when the handoff is verbal only.
+Documentation removes differences in interpretation so everyone applies the same standard.

-What you’re building: A documentation package for every Phase 1 task.
-This is your team’s starting point.
-Every question they don’t have to ask you is an hour you get back.
+What you are building is a documentation package for every Phase 1 task.
+This becomes your team’s starting point, and every question they do not have to ask you is time you get back.

 Days 5–7: Phase 1 Delegation

-Your map is built.
-Your documentation is ready.
-Now you hand off.
+Your map is built and your documentation is ready; now you hand off.

-Day 5: Meet with your team member.
-Walk through each Phase 1 task.
-Don’t just hand over the documentation — explain it together.
-Let them ask questions.
-Clarify anything that’s unclear.
-Then assign ownership.
+Day 5: meet with your team member and walk through each Phase 1 task.
+Don’t just hand over the documentation — review it together, let them ask questions, clarify anything that’s unclear, and then assign ownership.

-Day 6: They execute the tasks for the first time.
-You monitor — not to approve everything, but to catch any gaps your documentation missed.
-Every question they ask reveals a spot where the documentation needs one more sentence.
+Day 6: they execute the tasks for the first time while you monitor.
+You are not there to approve every detail, but to catch any gaps your documentation missed; every question they ask points to a place where the documentation needs one more sentence.

-Day 7: Review together.
-What worked?
-What needed clarification?
-Update the documentation based on their experience.
-This iteration loop is how the system gets sharper.
+Day 7: review together.
+What worked, what needed clarification, and what should change in the documentation based on their experience; this iteration loop is how the system gets sharper.

-The monitoring rule: Review the first 3 instances of each delegated task, then step back.
-The first 3 give you a reliable signal on whether the task is running correctly.
-After that, spot-check randomly — don’t gate every piece of work.
+The monitoring rule is simple: review the first three instances of each delegated task and then step back.
+Those first three runs give you a reliable signal on whether the task is running correctly, and after that you spot‑check randomly rather than gating every piece of work.

-What you’re tracking: Time.
-For every task you’ve delegated, note how many hours it was taking you per week versus how many hours the delegation is actually costing you now (including monitoring time).
-The gap is your time freed.
-Target: 10-20 hours per week by the end of Day 7.
+What you are tracking is time.
+For every task you’ve delegated, note how many hours it was taking you per week and how many hours the delegation is costing you now, including monitoring, and the gap between those numbers is your time freed, with a target of 10–20 hours per week by the end of Day 7.

 The Delegation Map protocol runs on five tools.
 Each one serves a specific role in the process.
 Together, they form the complete system.